Unmasking the Modern-day Pharisee

 the pastors that destroy and scatter the sheep of my pasture! saith the LORD” (Jer.

 23:1).
-When someone persecutes Jesus’ sheep,
+When someone persecutes Jesus’s sheep,

 they are persecuting him.
 Jesus confronted Saul (who would become the Apostle